freedbygrace/Invoke-PSThread/README.md

 ### -MaximumRunspaces

 The maximum runspaces available to the runspace pool.
-By default, the value will be set to the amount of logical processors available to the current device.
+By default, the value will be set to double the amount of logical processors available to the current device.

 ```yaml
 Type: System.UInt32